osu-uwrt/riptide/sphinx/source/mechanical_setup.rst

 Fasteners
 ~~~~~~~~~
+Use antiseize if aluminum is used in the mate.
+Look up max tightening torque for bolt size and materials mating.

 LOCTITE 222 THREADLOCKER is applied to all bolts/screws threading into stainless steel or connecting the sealing latches to the main aluminum housing.
 MARINE GRADE ANTI-SEIZE is applied to all other bolts/screws threading into aluminum prior to fastening.
 8-32 bolts used to compress gasket should be tightened to a torque of 9 inch-pounds.
 All other bolts/screws should be hand-tightened.